Particular/docs.particular.net/transports/msmq/subscription-authorisation.md

  - nservicebus/msmq/subscription-authorisation
 ---

-Subscription authorization allows the programmatic control over what subscribers can subscribe or unsubscribe to.
+Subscription authorization allows code-level control over what subscribers can subscribe or unsubscribe to.

 snippet: SubscriptionAuthorizer